Everything About iOS 16 iCloud Shared Photo Library

 Send Photos

-iCloud Shared Photo Library in iOS 16 is a new way to share iCloud photo library with family.
-This could be a great feature to share photos instantly with family members while traveling.
+iCloud Shared Photo Library in iOS 16/17 is a new way to share the iCloud photo library with family.
+This could be a great feature for sharing photos instantly with family members while traveling.
 However, there may be unnecessary troubles due to automatic photo uploads.